Genivia/ugrep/README.md

   pattern `a*` matches every line in the input, and actually matches `xyz` three times (the empty transitions before and between the `x`, `y`, and `z`).
   Allowing empty matches requires **ugrep** option `-Y`.
-- Option `-g`, `--no-group` to not group matches per line.
+- Option `-u`, `--ungroup` to not group matches per line.
 This option displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.